emkeyen/postman-to-jmx/README.md

 * **Body types:** The script handles raw JSON and x-www-form-urlencoded bodies.
 Other complex body types (like formdata with file uploads) might need manual adjustment in JMeter after conversion.

-* **Pre-request/Test Scripts:** Any JavaScript code you have in Postman's pre-request or test scripts won't be converted.
-You'll need to re-implement that logic in JMeter using JSR223 Samplers or other JMeter elements.
+* **Pre-request/Test Scripts:** Any JS code you have in Postman's pre-request or test scripts won't be converted.
+You'll need to re-implement that logic in JMeter using JSR223 samplers or other JMeter elements.

+### Contributing

+Feel free to open issues or submit pull requests - contributions are always welcome!